Edited: 4th Feb 2025 to add detail on Azure DevOps Pipelines Service Connection

 When the above command is run, the result will be block of JSON including an appId, password and tenantID.
 These values should be stored securely

-Once the Service Principle has been created you grant it permissions to the Azure DevOps Organisation and Projects as needed.
+Once the Service Principle has been created you can grant it permissions to the Azure DevOps Organisation and Projects as needed.

 Finally, using the securely stored values, you can now authenticate with the Azure ClI using the form